Mexidense/ppd/backend/API.md

 ### 4. Delete Document

-Delete a document and its associated file from storage.
+Delete a document and its file data from the database.

 **Endpoint:** `DELETE /api/documents/[id]`